 Beginning with the S-600 and now joined by the S-400 and flagship S-800, the Ovator Range is the result of a five-year development programme and represents both a remarkable new expression of proven Naim speaker engineering and a technological advance that, quite literally, recasts the accepted ground rules of electro-acoustics.

-The Ovator full range loudspeaker range is available in five finishes: Ash, Cherry, Black Zebrano, Rosewood and Satin White.
-The S-800 is available in Gloss Rosewood only.
+The Ovator full range loudspeaker range is available in five finishes: Cherry, Black Zebrano and Rosewood.
+The S-800 is available in Gloss Rosewood and Caron Fibre only.
 As a result, there is a finish for the elegantly curved enclosures that will blend with any room, regardless of whether your home décor is traditional or ultra modern.

 *Please note due to the nature of wood, actual finishes may vary slightly to those photographed.